 No. Courses not required for completion of your degree, with the exception of pre-curriculum courses, cannot be considered when determining your eligibility for financial aid.
 It is imperative that you review the requirements of your program of study.

 How can my parents get information about my financial aid?

 The Family Education Rights and Privacy Act (FERPA) is a federal law designed to protect the student’s educational records.
 Per the FERPA, we cannot disclose a student's financial aid information to anyone other than the student - unless he or she has given written permission for us to do so with a Student Consent to Release or Request Information Form (PDF).
 The FERPA applies to the student regardless of age or dependency status.

 Do I need to be a full-time (12 credit hours) student to receive financial aid?

 No. Students may be enrolled less than half-time (6 credit hours) and be eligible for some federal financial aid programs.
-Awards are processed based on the enrollment status information indicated on the FAFSA.
-If a student changes enrollment plans, the Office of Scholarships and Financial Aid must be notified immediately.

 No, a student may only receive federal aid at one institution in the same semester.

 Can I get financial aid for summer school?